juanpamm/tensorark/README.md

 Currently, the application contains two modules, Image Classification and Text Classification.
 The two modules provide the following services:

 - Upload image or text datasets in zip format.
-It is important that the uploaded datasets contain the following structure:
+It is important that the uploaded datasets contain the following structure: <br>
   ![folder_structure](static/images/folder_structure.jpg)
 - Design the structure of neural networks
 - Train and test a neural network